leonstel/leonstel.github.io/blogs/xmen_part1.md

     // Contains the raw google maps object private googleMaps: google.maps.Map;

-    // Contains the el which is linked to the previous google maps object public el: HTMLElement;
+    // Contains the el which is linked to the google maps object public el: HTMLElement;

     // An array to keep track of all the markers of the map